API Stability¶

 fields, PNG profile text carriers, Fujifilm RAF raw crop/zoom

-panorama crop margins, selected decoded vendor/MakerNote exposure names,
+Sony panorama crop margins, selected decoded vendor/MakerNote exposure

-fuzzy XMP paths, and vendor RAW-processing classification.
-Matches report
+names, fuzzy XMP paths, and vendor RAW-processing classification.

 |